Honor Brocklebank-Fowler

 • Drafting advice on the interpretation of pre-emption provisions contained in a DIFC company’s Articles of Association and Shareholders’ Agreement.
 (As a pupil, assisting Richard Hill KC.)

-• As a pupil, preparing winding-up petitions on behalf of the petitioning creditor, relating to a c. $200m luxury property development in Bermuda.
-(Assisting Donald Lilly (led by Barry Isaacs KC).)
+• As a pupil, Honor prepared winding-up petitions on behalf of the petitioning creditor, relating to a c.
+US$200 million luxury property development in Bermuda.
+(Assisting Donald Lilly and Barry Isaacs KC of South Square.)

 • POCA Work & Asset Forfeiture

-• Serious Fraud Office v Karimova & Ors: Assisting Alexander Cook KC (led by Andrew Sutcliffe KC) in the Serious Fraud Office’s application for a management receivership order over a £22m property portfolio alleged to represent the proceeds of millions of dollars in bribes.
+• Serious Fraud Office v Karimova & Ors: Assisting Alexander Cook KC and Andrew Sutcliffe KC of 3 Verulam Buildings in the Serious Fraud Office’s claim against Gulnara Karimova, the eldest daughter of the former President of Uzbekistan, in respect of a £22 million property portfolio which is alleged to represent part of the proceeds of many millions of dollars in bribes.

-• Drafting the skeleton argument for a disclosure order application under s.
+• Drafting the skeleton argument in support of an application for disclosure under s.
 357 of POCA.
 (Assisting Alexander Cook KC and Elizabeth Walsh.)

 Other information